 ‘EXTREMELY DISTURBING’: GUARD WHO ADMITTED KILLING ROBERT BROOKS GRANTED BAIL PENDING APPEAL

-DECISION CALLS INTO QUESTION GUILTY PLEAS OF OTHER DEFENDANTS IN THE ROBERT BROOKS AND MESIAH NANTWI CASES
+DECISION CALLS INTO QUESTION GUILTY PLEAS OF OTHER DEFENDANTS IN THE ROBERT BROOKS AND MESSIAH NANTWI CASES

 Former state prison guard David L. Walters being taken to prison after pleading guilty to manslaughter for killing Robert Brooks.
 Photo credit: JB Nicholas.